top of page

 • Homemade gifts and cards are appreciated

-• Some people also give gifts to close friends or family members, especially chocolates.
+• Some people also give gifts to close friends or family members.

 Swiss culture values simplicity and sincerity, so extravagant gestures are less common than in France.

-Because Switzerland has four national languages, you may hear:
+Because Switzerland has four national languages, you may hear Valentine's Day expressed in three of them:

 • Valentinstag (German)